KyoriPowered/adventure-docs/source/audiences.rst

 Audiences can also provide arbitrary information, such as display name or UUID.
 This is done using the pointer system.

-Examples:
+**Examples:**

 .. code:: java

-  // get the uuid from an audience member, returning an Optional<UUID>
+  // Get the uuid from an audience member, returning an Optional<UUID>. audience.get(Identity.UUID);
-  audience.get(Identity.UUID);

-  // get the display name, returning a default audience.getOrDefault(Identity.DISPLAY_NAME, Component.text("no display name!"));
+  // Get the display name, returning a default. audience.getOrDefault(Identity.DISPLAY_NAME, Component.text("no display name!"));